 I never thought I’d get to see South Africa.
 As a child and young adult I somehow accepted the tacit message from my parents that it was not my right to visit.
 My brother and I were never encouraged to have a curiosity about our heritage or distant family.
 My mother and father had a self-imposed exile.
 I could say a ‘political exile’, but it wasn’t as virtuous as that.
-They left in 1953 to avoid having to enter through different doors, eat in different restaurants, walk in different parks, sit on different benches and live lives which forced them to be ashamed of their Cape ancestry.
+They left in 1953 to avoid segregation, having to enter through different doors, eat in different restaurants, walk in different parks, sit on different benches and live lives which forced them to be ashamed of their Cape ancestry.
 Their ancestry went back several hundred years, and thus made them the descendants of the European settlers, Dutch, British, French, Norwegians and their slaves, Malay, Chinese and African.
 Scratch the surface of any such colony’s inhabitants and you will find mixed blood.
 This is how colonies were formed.

 For generations their families had lived peacefully on the tip of Southern Africa, seemingly untouched by the petty prejudices which had always existed.
 They were called, and called themselves, “Europeans”, the term used prior to apartheid for those deemed to be white.
 They fitted in.
 Some of their family members were fair, some olive, some dark.
 In the town they were born people lived side by side and were judged by their status in the community rather than by their complexions.
 That was soon to change.

 My parents were born to people who had a long history in South Africa, who were proud and saw themselves as something other than a classification devised by a racist government.
 When you are mixed you have a foot in many camps and yet fit into none.
 Then came full blown Apartheid.
 In those arbitrary Group Areas Act days my grandmother, who was of European and Malay descent, was reclassified “mixed” and her white husband was reclassified the same by association.
 Their children, many of whom were fair enough to pass as “white”, chose the path of least resistance and thereby disassociated themselves from their own family.
 Half the family following the party line of segregation and half living a lie.
 To this day I have relatives who live in familial isolation because their parents never told them of the existence of their large, exotic, extended family living in the same country.
 It is amazing how, even now, the taboo still holds my family to ransom.
 I was brought up in the same isolation, not knowing aunts, uncles, cousins or grandparents.
 I know the truth, but my parents never told me.
 Over time I worked it out myself and finally, in her old age, my mother talked.
-I believe my parents felt it was something which brought them shame.
+I believe my parents felt it was something which brought them shame because they were told that who they were was not acceptable.
 They left to avoid being officially labelled “Mixed” and thus being forced to live as second class citizens.
 They also wanted to give us, their children, a better life.

 Ironically, I believe I have a “better life” now, but the cost was a lonely and unhappy childhood.